Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The officer on watch saw the torpedo approaching, but there was no time to take any avoiding action, and the torpedo struck amidships in the engine room on the starboard side, destroying the lifeboat on that side.
 The explosion completely wrecked the engine room and boilers, the No. 4 and No. 5 bulkheads gave way and the holds were flooded.
 Distress signals were sent, but no reply was received.

-About 30 minutes later the captain, 1st mate, 3rd mate, boatswain, 2nd engineer and others got into a lifeboat and rowed back on board in an effort to try and find a missing motorman, who had been on duty in the engine room, but upon entering the engine room and finding that the engines had collapsed and that the room had filled with water, it was assumed that he had been killed in the explosion.
+About 30 minutes later the captain, 1st mate, 3rd mate, boatswain, 2nd engineer and others got into a lifeboat and rowed back on board to look for a missing motorman, who had been on duty in the engine room, but upon entering the engine room and finding that the engines had collapsed and that the room had filled with water, it was assumed that he had been killed in the explosion.

-The captain of Amherst was ordered by the senior officer of escort to sink Hindanger with gun fire.
+The captain of Amherst was ordered by the senior officer of the escort to sink Hindanger with gun fire.
 According to Jürgen Rohwer this took place almost 4 hours after the attack and was done with depth charges, giving the position as 49 32N 32 21W.
-However, he adds in a footnote that the depth charges from Amherst may not have sunk her on the 11th, so that she had to be given 2 coups de grâce by U-608 the next day (this U-boat sank a damaged vessel on Sept.
+However, he adds in a footnote that the depth charges from Amherst may not have sunk her on the 11th, so that she had to be given 2 coups de grâce by U-608 the next day (Struckmeier - this U-boat sank a damaged vessel on Sept.
 12 which Rohwer suggests might have been Hindanger).
-The Guestbook message that I've linked to above from the grandson of 1st Mate Trygve Helland says he remembers clearly his grandfather saying she was sunk by the escort, and that he was annoyed that this was done without them being given a chance to save her and take her back to port.
+The grandson of 1st Mate Trygve Helland says in this Guestbook message that he remembers clearly his grandfather saying she was sunk by the escort, and that he was annoyed that this was done without them being given a chance to save her and take her to port.
 (It's still possible, of course, that she did not sink and that she had to be sunk the next day).
+A memorandum based on statements by survivors gives the same position as J. Rohwer, giving the time of the initial attack as 17:20 GCT, adding she was sunk by shellfire from Amherst at 20:30 GCT.

-M/T Sveve was also sunk in this convoy, as were several other ships - ref. link to my own page about ON 127 further up on this page, as well as the external link below.
+M/T Sveve was also sunk in this convoy, as were several other ships - ref. link to my own page about Convoy ON 127, as well as the external link below for more information.
 See also D/T Marit II, M/T Fjordaas and M/T Daghild.

 Crew List:

-* There's a message in my Guestbook from the grandson of the 1st mate.
+As mentioned, my Guestbook has a message from the grandson of the 1st mate.
+See also this this message.

 Survivors